You may need to factory reset iPhone when the device doesn't work properly or when you decide to sell your iPhone.

-Does reset iPhone delete everything?
-Here you’ll find the exact answer.
-In this article, we are going to look at more details regarding resetting an iPhone, and hopefully help you decide when it is worth doing this and when you should consider other options.
+Well, in this article, we are going to look at some details regarding factory resetting an iPhone, and hopefully help you decide when it is worth doing this and when you should consider other options.

 YES.
 When you reset your iPhone, the iPhone will return to the original settings as a new one.
-That’s to say, all the personal data will be erased.
+That’s to say, all the personal data including messages, contacts, videos, photos notes, songs, apps will be erased.
+Thus we think it is necessary to back up your iPhone before resetting the device.

 Factory software refers to the software that came with the iPhone when you bought it.
 So, basically things like camera, mail, phone, calendar and the like, otherwise known as stock apps.
 The factory reset will not delete these apps, everything else will be deleted except stock apps.

 Resetting your iPhone will remove all the jailbreak apps on the device as well as all tweaks.
-In fact, a reset will often undo a jailbreak and you’ll have to jailbreak the device again after the reset.
+In fact, resetting will often undo a jailbreak and you'll have to jailbreak the device again after the reset.

-The good news is that reset will not harm your iCloud backups since they are not on the iPhone.
+The good news is that resetting iPhone will not harm your iTunes/iCloud backups since they are not saved on iPhone.
 This is why it is often a good idea to back up all the data on iCloud/iTunes before resetting.
 This way, you can fix whatever problem the device was experiencing and then get all your data back by simply restoring the backup.

 Having said all that, factory reset still remains one of the best ways to fix iOS related issues and here's how to do it: